 How are state and federal criminal charges different?

-Can I avoid jail time for a criminal charge in Stoddard County, MO?
+Can I stay out of jail if I’m charged with a crime in Stoddard County, MO?

 What if I’ve been charged with a felony but have no prior offenses?

-Take Charge of Your Future — Call Combs Waterkotte, Your Trusted Stoddard County, MO Criminal Defense Lawyers Right Away
+Protect Your Rights and Your Future — Call Combs Waterkotte, Stoddard County, MO’s Premier Criminal Defense Firm Now

 Our clients are never just case numbers.
 You’ll have direct access to your Stoddard County, MO criminal defense lawyer 24/7, no matter the hour, day, or circumstance.